nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 be able to enter their room.
 Hence, we chose to remove `isRoomClean` as it makes the `add` command unnecessarily longer.

 **Aspect: Excluding `Bill` in the `add` command**
 * As adding the guest will be done during check in, the guest should not have incurred any bill costs yet.
-Hence, we chose to remove `Bill` as it makes the `add` command unnecessarily longer.
+Hence, we set the initial bill to be 0 and chose to remove `Bill` as it makes the `add` command unnecessarily longer.

 **Aspect: Making `Request` in the `add` command**
 * As adding the guest will be done during check in, the guest might not have any special requests to make for the room.
 Hence,